Andorra Wedding Traditions

 - Integration of Catalan and Roman Catholic traditions

-COVID adaptations (2020-2024) introduced masks, distanced seating, and livestreaming (60% increase).
 Portuguese families often add Marian prayers while French families include bilingual readings.
-The ceremony concludes with guests throwing rice or flower petals at the church entrance, a tradition present in 75% of weddings.
+The ceremony concludes with guests throwing rice or flower petals at the church entrance, a beloved tradition across many European Catholic cultures.

 Traditional Ceremony Rituals: Arres, Espelmes, and Symbolic Exchanges